hoongjai/P2/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The detection of lanes is not perfect where I have to dropped some frames.
-This is obvious from the video when the plotted src not covering the lanes.
+The detection of lanes are not perfect where I have to dropped some frames if the lane detected is not useable.
+This is obvious in the video when the car due to uneven road.

 The pipeline will fail if the car isn't driving in the center of the lane due to preset of ROI for perspective transform.
+One example scenarios can be seen in the challenge video when the curve is steep.
 Making the ROI dyanimic will make the pipeline more robust.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The reviewer introduced me a very good hint in debugging, by implementing side by side visualization of the pipeline to check in whih point it is failed.
+Due to time concern, I used the easier way to debug, by using plt.imshow.
+Appreciated the suggestion.

+The lane line pixels searching can be optimized further by looking at closeby pixel.
+My current approach is searching the whole width of the images.
+When use in real car, reduce the processing time is very important.

+The image processing function I used in this project definitely have LOT of room to improve.
+This is the basic feature of this pipeline.
+Definitely will make my pipeline more robust.